 Ripe juniper berries are used for a spice, not a side dish.
 Warning: Tasting juniper berries on the trail can leave a long-lasting flavor on the tongue that some might not find altogether pleasant.

 Below is another berry that’s not always that fun to eat: kinnikinnik (Arctostaphylos uva ursi, below).
 The berries, though supposedly packed with Vitamin C, are dry, likened by one author to a mealy apple.
 I’ve cooked them down but made nothing of merit with them to date.
 Still, I snack on them when I hike.
 If you suck on the outside without breaking the skin, they’re mildly sweet.

 Just Smoke It

-The local Native people supposedly dried the leaves of kinnikinnik to smoke in a mixture with the leaves of red osier dogwood.
-We tried smoking some, albeit without the dogwood leaves, which I have not seen growing around here, only in parts lower.
-The smoke was mildly relaxing and seemed not to do us any harm, except for any harm that the act of smoking itself can do, I imagine.
+Some Native peoples dried the leaves of kinnikinnik to use as part of a smoking mixture with red osier dogwood.
+We tried smoking some on its own.
+The smoke was mildly relaxing and seemed not to do us any harm, except for any harm that the act of smoking itself does, of course.

-Gregg took the picture because he though the dandelion bunch looked like a head of lettuce.
-Granted, 10 dogs probably peed on this particular specimen.
-That’s why I like finding my fall dandy greens under willows along seldom trodden mining trails, like the one at the end of County Road 14 where we used to live in Fairplay.
+Gregg took this picture because he though the dandelion looked like a head of lettuce.
+Granted, 10 dogs probably peed on this particular specimen, which is past its prime with leaf mold to boot.
+I like finding my fall dandy greens under willows off the beaten path along old mining roads in the high country, looking for the greenest, cleanest leaves.